Jingo-Finance/docs/README.md

-# Pegasys Documentation
+# Jingo Documentation

-This web application contains all documentation for Pegasys products.
+This web application contains all documentation for Jingo products.
 It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 # Project Layout

-### Pegasys documentation is broken down into four sections:
+### Jingo documentation is broken down into four sections:
-- Concepts - General Pegasys information or concepts useful for using Pegasys products, such as *Liquidity* and *Fees*
+- Concepts - General Jingo information or concepts useful for using Jingo products, such as *Liquidity* and *Fees*
-- Contracts - Pegasys smart contracts such as the V3 Contracts or *Permit2*
+- Contracts - Jingo smart contracts such as the V3 Contracts or *Permit2*
-- SDKs - Pegasys integrations such as the *v3-sdk* and the *Swap Widget*
+- SDKs - Jingo integrations such as the *v3-sdk* and the *Swap Widget*
-- APIs - The Pegasys APIs such the *Subgraph API*
+- APIs - The Jingo APIs such the *Subgraph API*

 ### Each item in a section should include the following:
 - *Overview*